marksalpeter/sugar/README.md

 [![GoDoc](https://godoc.org/github.com/golang/gddo?status.svg)](http://godoc.org/github.com/marksalpeter/sugar)
 [![Gitter](https://badges.gitter.im/marksalpeter/sugar.svg)](https://gitter.im/marksalpeter/sugar?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-Sugar is meant to simplify test output and and better organize test in syntax in go.
-For full documentation see the godoc link below.
+Sugar is meant to simplify test output and and better organize test funcs.
+For full documentation see the godoc.
+If you've got any questions, check the gitter or tweet @marksalpeter.

 # Why do I need this?
 With sugar, your test output will look sexy, like this ;) :